 - 3.2.1 Maximum financial benefit for direct individual assistance for an indigent veteran or family member will not exceed \$3,500 of total aggregate services during a twelve-month period for all assistance under section 3 and all of its subsections.
 An additional \$500 benefit is available in extraordinary situations but must be reported by the contractor to the Veterans Advisory Board in the next monthly report if awarded.
 An individual veteran or family member cannot receive funding for direct emergency assistance more than two years in a row.
 A veteran requesting assistance must complete a financial training program before approval is granted to use the fund the second year.
 A waiver may be made by the Veterans Program Coordinator for those who are experiencing hardship through unforeseen circumstances as covered under paragraph 3.12 below.
-Neither burial and cremation services nor eviction relief and prevention expenditures apply to the restrictions in this paragraph. - 3.2.2 Unemployed veterans must meet the guidelines of paragraph 2.8, Unemployed Veterans Work Search Requirement.
-Burial and cremation services, eviction relief, and clean and sober housing assistance may be paid over and above the restrictions stated in paragraph 3.2.1.
+Burial and cremation services do not apply to the restrictions in this paragraph. - 3.2.2 Unemployed veterans must meet the guidelines of paragraph 2.8, Unemployed Veterans Work Search Requirement.
+Burial and cremation services may be paid over and above the restrictions stated in paragraph 3.2.1.